 Overall, the findings from the Tour of Manufacturing surveys are positive.
 Participants had a high level of satisfaction with the tours, indicating that they increased their awareness of and interest in manufacturing careers as well as their positive perceptions of those careers.
 The increase in responses allowed Wilder Research to run analyses on questions by gender and age.
-We found that younger people had a greater increase in positive perceptions about manufacturing careers than older age groups; however, older participants showed larger increases in interest in STEM and awareness of manufacturing careers.
-Women had larger increases than men in positive perceptions of manufacturing on all questions.
+We found that younger people had a greater increase in positive perceptions about manufacturing careers than older age groups; however, older participants showed larger increases in interest in STEM and awareness of manufacturing on all questions.